roadstead/monorepo/README.md

 sub-project.
 Then we are ready to buils and deploy for UAT.
 The `release` branches project version should be bumped a minor increment and returned to SNAPSHOT.

+### Investigation
+- do the back merged changes track easily to the new repo?
+- is it easier to create a new monorepo?

 ### Step 3. - create the `master` branch
 After UAT has accepted the changes on the `release` branch, it is time